vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Sharma, Govardhan Raj

 1960 The Excavations at Kauśāmbī (1957–59).
 The defences and the Syenaciti ´ of the Purus.amedha.
-AllahabaḍInstitute of Archaeology, Allahabad University
+Allahabad.
+Institute of Archaeology, Allahabad University

 Publications No. 1.